marigold-dev/training-nft-3/README.md

 # :palm_tree: Conclusion :sun_with_face:

-You are able to play with an unique NFT collection from the ligo library.
+You are now able to play with a unique NFT collection from the Ligo library.

-On next training, you will use the last template `multi asset` that will allow multiple NFT collections on same contract
+In the next lesson, you will use the last template `multi-asset` that will allow multiple NFT collections on the same contract

 [:arrow_right: NEXT (HTML version)](https://marigold-dev.github.io/training-nft-4)